 Secondary efficacy variables from the pooled HCM studies included the proportion of patients who had normalization of corrected serum calcium (CSC) by Day 4; the proportion of patients who had normalization of CSC by Day 7; time to relapse of HCM; and duration of complete response.
 Time to relapse of HCM was defined as the duration (in days) of normalization of serum calcium from study drug infusion until the last CSC value less than 11.6 mg/dL (less than 2.90 mmol/L).
 Patients who did not have a complete response were assigned a time to relapse of 0 days.
-Duration of complete response was defined as the duration (in complete response were assigned a mine to reague of or days.
-Distancial or complete response was defined as the duration (in days) from the occurrence of a complete response until the last CSC ≤10.8 mg/dL (2.70 mmol/L).
-The results of these secondary analyses for zoledronic acid injection 4 mg and pamidronate 90 mg are shown in Table 10.
+Duration of complete response was defined as the duration (in days) from the occurrence of a complete response until the last CSC less than or equal to 10.8 mg/dL (2.70 mmol/L).
+The results of these secondary analyses for zoledronic acid injection 4 mg and pamidronate 90 mg are shown in Table 11